Details from event's RunSignUp.com listing:

 Firearms, starter pistols, or firing blanks will not be permitted to begin a race.
 Races may be begun with a bell, buzzer, siren, countdown, or horn.

-While it is a race, remember to slow down and enjoy the beauty.
+While it is a race, remember to slow down and enjoy the beauty and your burro.
 Safety first, competition second.

 For the love of all that is good and moisture wicking...